wafaajaunnoo/AntsInMyCode/algorithm.md

 Alternatively, you can view a breakdown of the codes [here](https://github.com/wafaajaunnoo/AntsInMyCode/blob/main/code-breakdown.md).

 **Step 1: Importing libraries.**

-**Step 2:Defining utility functions.**
+**Step 2: Defining utility functions.**

-**Step 3:Define function for the utility-based agent**
+**Step 3: Define function for the utility-based agent**
 * Keeps track of visited cities in list `visited`.
 * Randomly selects an initial city for the agent and marks it as visited.
 * Initializes `path` to store visited cities and `path_length` for the total length of the path
 * Calculates probabilities for selecting next city to be visited based on constraints provided.
 * If no valid time windows exists, set all probabilities to 1, to allow visiting any next city.
 * Calculate arrival time at the next city and update `path`, `path_length` and `visited`.
 * Return calculated `path` and `path_length`.

 **Step 4: Define function `ant_colony_optimization`**
 * Proceeds with iterations to find best path and cheapest length.
 * Stores the path and length in lists `paths` and `path_lengths`.
 * Updates pheromone levels by evaporating previous pheromones and depositing new pheromones based on paths taken by agents.
-    * Pheromone is dynamicall updated.
+* Pheromone is dynamically updated.
 * Ensures the best path ends with the same city as the first-visited city.
 * Returns `best_path` and `best_path_length`.

 **Step 5: Main execution block**
 * Used mainly to output results.
 * Sets a random seed for reproducibility.
 * Generates random city coordinates using `np.random.rand`.
 * Calls `ant_colony_optimization` with specified parameters to find the best path and length.
 * Prints cheapest path and its length.
 * Extract and plot x, y, and z coordinates for all cities.

 ## 3.3 Potential Improvements
 Some potential enhancements to this technique that I did not have time to implement: